chenzhaograce/AB_Test_AutoReport/README.md

 - Run `python3 AB_pretest.py` to run the initial test of AB testing
 - Run `python3 AB_post-test.py` to run the after test of AB testing
 - Check the auto reports of .txt and .png files generated under `/output` folder
+- Check the logs under `/logs` folder

 ## AB test one-stop automation 🎯
 The `ABTestAnalyzer` class provides a comprehensive suite of methods for A/B testing analysis:
 ### Pretest
+- **Missing Value Check**: The class includes a method for checking missing values in the dataset.
+It will provide a report of the number and percentage of missing values in each column.
+- **Outliers Check**: The class includes a method for detecting outliers in the dataset.
+It uses the IQR method to detect outliers and provides a report of the number and percentage of outliers in each column.
 - **Data Loading and Effect Size Calculation**: The class includes methods for loading data and calculating effect size.
 - **Sample Size Calculation**: The class includes a method for calculating the required sample size based on the desired power and significance level.
 - **Test Duration Calculation**: The class includes a method for calculating the required test duration based on the desired sample size and the expected traffic.